 Most people have experienced the feeling of a gorgeous piece of silver tarnishing.
-A lot of these precious possessions provide great services and are quite expensive.
-Others are often beautiful and meaningful, and when tarnished can be very upsetting.
-Whether it is sterling silver jewelry, gold, or tin, we want to make it last.
-Being aware that color change is the most basic way to tell if your sterling silver is tarnishing.
+A lot of these precious possessions are quite expensive.
+Others are simply beautiful and meaningful, and when they tarnish it can be very upsetting.
+Whether it is sterling silver jewelry, gold, or tin, we want to make them last.
+It’s important to realize that color change is the most basic way to tell if your sterling silver is tarnishing.

 Silver tarnish can be devastating and costly.
 That is why it is important to thoroughly understand everything about tarnish.
 Does sterling silver tarnish?
 Is there anything that we can do to prevent it?
 As you read on, we will explore these questions and many others in great depth.